shiki/dotfiles/README.md

 ### Atom

 Atom settings are synchronized using the [sync-settings](https://github.com/atom-community/sync-settings) package.
 It saves the settings in Gist.
-The gist is private and the location is stored in my LastPass.

 1. Install the [sync-settings](https://github.com/atom-community/sync-settings) package manually in Atom.
 2. Configure sync-settings to fill in the gist id and Github access token
 3. Run the _Sync Settings: Restore_ command in Atom

+### VS Code

+VS Code settings are synchronized using the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) plugin.
+It saves the settings in Gist.

+1. Install the plugin.
+2. After the plugin is installed, follow the steps to _Login with Github_.
+3. Pick the correct gist to use.
+3. Run the _Sync: Download Settings_ to download and apply the settings.

 ### MacVIM